 4. How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?
-The proposal is not likely to effect any of the above.
+The zoning district already allows for a wide range of land uses.
+Adding personal services to list of allowed uses should not significantly impact the above

-Proposed measures to protect such resources or to avoid or reduce impacts are: None
+Proposed measures to protect such resources or to avoid or reduce impacts are: Any buildings constructed as a result of the code amendment would need to undergo environmental permitting if required.